 6. I am not a person with merits but having attained the human body and Buddha Dharma prevailed on the world, happened at the same time.
-The moment I left hometown and I have found an Authentic Lama, happened at the same time.
+The moment I left my hometown and I have found an Authentic Lama, happened at the same time.
 The moment I saw the sufferings of Sentient Beings and great compassion has arisen from my heart, happened at the same time.

 7. Put your mind on the Buddha Dharma, even if you are born in hell, there is nothing to regret.

 8. Put your whole life on the Buddha Dharma, even death comes, there is nothing to regret.

 9. In order to acquire merit, you have to take the vow, even if your friends are unhappy, there is nothing to regret.

-10. You have to make sure to do things which are not regretful, even if others talk bad about you, there is nothing to regret.
+10. You have to make sure to do things that are not regretful, even if others talk bad about you, there is nothing to regret.